LLNL/Abmarl/docs/src/highlights.rst

 will train the same policy, and all the foragers will train the same policy, and these policies will be distinct.

-The leanred behaviors among the two groups in this mixed collaborate-competitive simulation are tightly integrated, with multiple strategies appearing at the same time within a simulation.
+The learned behaviors among the two groups in this mixed collaborate-competitive simulation are tightly integrated, with multiple strategies appearing at the same time within a simulation.
 Therefore, in contrast to above, we will not show video clips that capture a single strategy; instead, we will show video clips that